Richard Grissom: Investigation and arrest

-Despite that no trace of the women had yet been found, authorities had enough evidence to suggest that all three had been killed, and charged Grissom with three counts of first-degree murder, one count of aggravated kidnapping, four counts of aggravated robbery, two counts of aggravated burglary, one count of burglary and one count of theft.
+Despite that no trace of the women had yet been found, authorities had enough evidence to suggest that all three had been killed, and charged Grissom with three counts of first degree murder, one count of aggravated kidnapping, four counts of aggravated robbery, two counts of aggravated burglary, one count of burglary and one count of theft.
 Grissom remained in a Dallas jail to await extradition to Kansas, however he attempted to fight his extradition and it would not be until November that he returned to Kansas.

-Aftermath
+Trial and convictions

 In March 1990, judge Robert Jones lowered Grissom's robbery charges from four counts of aggravated robbery to four counts of simple robbery.
 On March 14, Grissom entered a not guilty plea to the charges.
-He went to trial in November.
-The bodies of the three women were yet to be found, but on November 3, 1990, Grissom was found guilty of all charges.
-He was therefore sentenced to life in prison.
-The women's bodies have never been recovered, and Grissom has refused to offer information.
-He has also refused to offer information about the unsolved June 7, 1989 murder of 25-year-old Terri Renee Maness, a woman he had once dated.
+He went to trial in October, with the defense maintaining Grissom's innocence and the prosecution accusing him of killing the three women.
+As part of their evidence, prosecutors called upon Robin Cotton, a genetic specialist, who said it was "highly likely" that the blood found in Grissom's car came from a child of Ralph and Jenelda Butler, Joan Butler's parents.

-Grissom's case was brought up during the 1990 Kansas gubernatorial election, when Republican governor Mike Hayden, who was seeking re-election, used the case as an example as to why capital punishment should be reinstated in Kansas.
-Hayden argued that if Grissom had been sentenced to death for the 1977 murder, then he would not have been able to kill the other three women.
-This sparked controversy as a lot of people, including former governor John William Carlin, pointed out that Grissom could not have received the death penalty at the time because he was a juvenile.
-Hayden would lose the election to Democratic opponent Joan Finney, but capital punishment was later reinstated in Kansas in 1994.
-In 1998 it was discovered that Grissom had joined an internet pen pal group dedicated to those incarcerated.
+The trial coincided with the 1990 Kansas gubernatorial election, and Republican governor Mike Hayden, who was seeking re-election, used the case as an example as to why capital punishment should be reinstated by arguing that if Grissom had been sentenced to death for the 1977 murder, then he would not have been able to kill the other three women.
+This sparked controversy as several individuals, including former governor John William Carlin, pointed out that Grissom could not have received the death penalty at the time because he was a juvenile.
+Hayden would lose the election to Democratic opponent Joan Finney in November.
+On November 4, the jury deliberated for twelve hours before finding Grissom guilty of all charges.
+He was therefor sentenced to serve four life terms on November 20.

+In 1992, the parents of Terri Renee Maness attempted to persuade Sedgewick County district attorney Nola Foulston to indict Grissom with her murder.
+Foulston responded to this by saying that an indictment was unlikely because the case was "still considered under investigation", but police lieutenant Ken Landwehr acknowledged that Grissom was the case's only suspect, and that the investigation was "pretty much dead in the water".

+Incarceration

+In October 1998, it was discovered that Grissom had joined an internet pen pal group dedicated to those incarcerated.
 Family members of his victims expressed their disappointment that such a website was allowed; Tim Butler, who was the brother of Joan Butler, wrote to the web site operators and said, "the monster Grissom forgot to mention his other hobbies: bludgeoning old ladies with railroad spikes and killing and torturing young women."